Karan619602/translate-api/Readme.md

 # How To Use

 1. npm start
- 2.server will start on port 4000
+2. server will start on port 4000
- 3.npm run test  to run test cases
+3. npm run test  to run test cases